 The confusion caddisfly has one recorded observation dating from 1973 near Castle Crag State Park.
 Other sensitive Cryptochia species (i.e., Cryptochia denningi and C. excella) have been recorded in Placer, Tulare, and Inyo Counties, and in the Sierra Nevada (CDFW 2015b and c).
-Suitable habitat for other Cryptochia species is present in the Project area.
-The confusion caddisfly is considered to have a high potential to occur.
+Suitable habitat, including the presence of first-order streams in the form of agricultural ditches, for other Cryptochia species is present in the Project area.
+The confusion caddisfly is considered to have a moderate potential to occur.